 Several standard TMS studies demonstrated a direct effect of single rTMS sessions targeting the dorsolateral prefrontal cortex (DLPFC) on cigarette consumption.
 A recent study¹ found that 10 days of high-frequency rTMS over the left DLPFC reduced cigarette consumption and nicotine dependence.
 However, this effect tended to dissipate after the acute treatment.
 In a follow-up six months later, the reduction in cigarette consumption did not persist and only 12.5% of smokers who responded to the treatment remained in full abstinence

-BrainsWay’s* treatment offers an effective*, safe and non-invasive treatment that uses Deep Transcranial Magnetic Stimulation (TMS) for smoking cessation.
+BrainsWay’s treatment offers a promising approach that uses Deep Transcranial Magnetic Stimulation (TMS) for smoking cessation.
 The treatment performs magnetic stimulation of brain structures and networks related to this addiction and brings significant improvement to patients.

 It is an outpatient procedure and does not require hospitalization or anesthesia, is generally well tolerated and entails minimal systemic side effects.